- Outdated content management systems

-bott develops and produces van racking, workplace storage and workstation systems in three European locations to serve a global export market.
-With annual sales of €134 million and 1,150 employees worldwide, the bott business model relies on an ecosystem of subsidiaries and export partners.
-Responsibility for the corporate site and the many partner sites rests on the shoulders of Anja Estler, Content Marketing Executive at bott, and the small team of “2.5 colleagues”.
+The German manufacturer bott develops and produces van racking, workplace storage and workstation systems in three European locations in Germany England and Hungary to serve a global export market.
+With annual sales of €170 million and 1,300 employees worldwide, the bott business model relies on an ecosystem of subsidiaries and export and licensed sales partners, each with its own website. bott recently launched a company in the US: a joint venture between bott Smartvan and the Systainable system of stackable storage.

 I want to log into one system and update the sites just once, not 30 times, all in one system with one UI.
 Ibexa DXP can do that for us and more.

 Consolidation of a Fragmented Digital Imprint